foxxyz/ws-plus/README.md

 ### Class `Server`

-Allows clients to connect to it.
-Only used in back-end environments.
+Listens and waits for clients.
+Can only be used in back-end environments, not in-browser.

 #### `new Server(options? = { host?, port?, maxSendBuffer?, verbosity? })`